Ahiyawesome/dodgeball-neat/README.md

 # pickle files
 All the "hitman#.pickle" files are the different genomes I tested with.
 The best hitman was the "V2" one.

+# usage
+To train the population, uncomment "train_ai" at the bottom of the "main.py" file (the 'FPS' variable should be around 500 for fast training)
+To test the population against yourself, uncomment "test_ai" at the bottom of the same file (adjust 'FPS' varible to around 120)
+To train the population against the best genome (which I put as V2), uncomment "special_training" at the bottom of the same file